No matter what the reason is;

 It pays to disconnect the drive properly.

-This is done by ejecting your external hard drive from the Mac computer.
+This is done by ejecting your external hard drive from your Mac computer.

 Hover over the icon for the external drive on the desktop.
 Right click and select the Eject option.